 Additionally, we suggest getting re-certified on a Training Program (especially rapport building from Phone Success) every year to uncover subtleties and to keep skills fresh.

 Think all dental front office training is created equal?
 Nope.
 Often, when a dentist is selecting a program for their dental front office team, they don’t know what to look for, and they get lead down the wrong path.
 An unfortunate truth is many “training” companies promote a “Get ‘em in” approach where the team is trained to do or say whatever it takes to get a new patient to make an appointment.

 A “Get ‘em in” approach almost always has mixed results: your new patient numbers may go up, but so do your no-shows and cancellations.
-And the patients that do show up often have the wrong expectations about insurance and the cost of treatment.
+And the patients that do show up often have the wrong expectations about insurance and the cost of treatment (dental insurance training).
 And those patients that are happy with their experience are often not the type of patient you really want to attract.